cs-22-DAT-1-P1-08/p1-playground/readme.md

     [options]
     [env]
    ```
- - Open project in CLion
+ - Open this project in CLion
    - Click the `Terminal` button (in bottom menu)
    - Execute the following commands
      ```